 Under Privacy Shield, Meetings & Incentives Worldwide, Inc:

-- Is subject to the investigatory and enforcement powers of the Federal Trade Commission (FTC) and/or the Department of Transportation
+- Is subject to the investigatory and enforcement powers of the Federal Trade Commission (FTC)

 - The possibility, under certain conditions, for the individual to invoke binding arbitration